Tim-B/grunt-aws-lambda/README.md

 ### lambda_package

-This task generates a lambda package including npm dependencies using the default npm install functionality, therefore your dependencies must be included in the **bundledDependencies** section of your package.json to be included in the produced package.
+This task generates a lambda package including npm dependencies using the default npm install functionality.

 In your project's Gruntfile, add a section named `lambda_package` to the data object passed into `grunt.initConfig()`.